pmitra96/simple_movie_app/README.md

+# The Movie Box

-# search tmdb data base for a given movie
+- search tmdb data base for a given movie
-# one can select multiple actors and find movies in which there both were casted
+- one can select multiple actors and find movies in which there both were casted